Which Degrees Help You Work in the Solar Energy Industry?

 Solar Photovoltaic Installation

-Solar photovoltaic installers are instrumental in the installation and maintenance including repairs and replacements of solar panels in residential and commercial projects.
+Solar photovoltaic installers are instrumental in installing and maintaining solar panels, including repairs and replacements in residential and commercial projects.

 Their duties include attaching the solar panels, working with hand and power tools, and installing electrical wiring, which requires specialized training.